maarten-pennings/howto/Quadro/readme.md

 # How to solve the Quadro puzzle.

-I stumbled upon the Quadro puzzle on [YouTube](https://www.youtube.com/shorts/B8nTNSduKsM).
+I, and Marc, stumbled upon the Quadro puzzle on [YouTube](https://www.youtube.com/shorts/B8nTNSduKsM).
 I'm not sure what the origin is, this [seller](https://cruxpuzzles.co.uk/products/quadro) lists Yavuz Demirhan as the creator.
-You also find sites referring to it as the Quadra puzzle.
+You also find sites referring to it as the Quadra puzzle (with an A).

-This how to explains how you can reason towards the only solution.
+This how-to explains how you can reason towards the solution.

 ## Introduction

 Quadro is a _packing puzzle_: you must fit all pieces into a given box.

-The pieces are straightforward: there are six, and they are all the same, they consist of 2×1 cubes.
+The pieces are straightforward; there are six, and they are all the same, they consist of 2×1 cubes.
-The packing is also straightforward: a box of 4×3 cells.
+The box is also straightforward, it has 4×3 cells.
 So twelve cubes in a box of twelve cells, what is the catch?

 The catch is an opening into the puzzle box that restricts entering pieces.